Breaking the Dry Eye Cycle: Why Your Eyes Stay Dry and What You Can Do

 Even simple things such as driving with the window down, sleeping under a fan, or walking in the wind can strip away moisture in seconds.

 Lasting relief doesn’t come from using more and more eye drops; it comes from changing what keeps the system unstable.
-Once you understand how the cycle works, every small adjustment starts to make sense.
+While optimising your environment and habits is crucial, the inflammation and cellular damage within the cycle often require support beyond lubrication.

 1. Blink More